 Treatment of Duodenal Ulcers

-Adults: The recommended dose is one 20 mg tablet once a day after the morning meal for up to 4 weeks.
+Adults: The recommended dose is one 20-mg tablet once a day after the morning meal for up to 4 weeks.

-What should I do if I miss a dose of AcipHex?Take it as soon as you remember.
-If it is almost time for your next dose, skip the one you missed and go back to your regular schedule.
+What should I do if I miss a dose of this medication?If you miss a dose of Aciphex, take it as soon as you remember.
+However, if it is almost time for your next dose, skip the one you missed and return to your regular dosing schedule.
 Do not take two doses at once.

 - The Power of ProbioticsProbiotics and other supplements have been hyped as remedies for digestive problems.
 But do they really work, and can some make your symptoms worse?